wazuh/wazuh-documentation/source/installation-guide/other-installation-alternatives/index.rst

 As an alternative to Open Distro for Elasticsearch, the :ref:`Wazuh with Elastic Stack<basic_installation_guide>` section will guide the user through the installation of Wazuh using the Elastic's components.

-Wazuh can be also installed along with Splunk.
+Wazuh can be also installed along with :ref:`Splunk <installation_splunk>`.
 This guide will show how to perform an installation of Wazuh with Splunk as a single instance or a cluster and how to install the Wazuh Splunk app.

 In the installation guide, is explained how to install Wazuh from packages.
-Alternativaly it can be installed using :ref:`sources <installation_from_sources>`.
-In this section it is explained how to install both, the Wazuh manager and the Wazuh agent.
+Alternatively it can be installed using :ref:`sources <installation_from_sources>`.
+In this section, it is explained how to install both, the Wazuh manager and the Wazuh agent.

 .. toctree::
     :maxdepth: 1